-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$182.6 million in fiscal year 2018.
-The 85th Texas Legislature, House Bill 30 provided an additional \$212 million in one-time, supplemental funding for the FY2018-19 biennium to continue to support the program.
-This was also received in FY2018 bringing the total appropriations received to fiscal year 2018 to \$394.6 million.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$73.6 million in fiscal year 2019.

 Actuarial Assumptions.
-The total OPEB liability in the August 31, 2017 was rolled forward to August 31, 2018.
+The total OPEB liability in the August 31, 2018 actuarial valuation was rolled forward to August 31, 2019.
 The actuarial valuation was determined using the following actuarial assumptions.

-The following assumptions and other inputs used for members of TRS-Care are identical to the assumptions used in the August 31, 2017 TRS pension actuarial valuation that was rolled forward to August 31, 2018:
+The following assumptions and other inputs used for members of TRS-Care are identical to the assumptions used in the August 31, 2018 TRS pension actuarial valuation that was rolled forward to August 31, 2019: